deepskystacker/DSS/Installers/README.txt

 Changes since 5.1.0

-1. Bug fix - active tab jumped back to Main Group after drop of files when another group was active.

-2. Possible bug fix - DeepSkyStacker terminated at startup when running on ARM version of Windows 11 in x64 emulation mode.
+1. Possible bug fix - DeepSkyStacker terminated at startup when running on ARM version of Windows 11 in x64 emulation mode.
 Unable to test.

-3. Bug fix - A corrupt info.txt file caused an infinite loop.
+2. Bug fix - A corrupt info.txt file caused an infinite loop.

-4. Diagnostic added - Report processor architecture in trace file and to stderr at startup.
+3. Diagnostic added - Report processor architecture and processor type in trace file and to stderr at startup.

 4. Bug fix - Stacked FITS images in SuperPixel mode were displayed only in the top left corner.

+5. Bug fix - Resolve occasional odd problems when using edit stars mode.

+6. Bug fix - DeepSkyStackerCL was only displaying the help text regardless of command line input.

 Welcome to DeepSkyStacker 5.1.0
 ===============================